zou-Justin/APCSFinalProject/README.md

 Justin 5/27/2021:
 Worked with Adam on movement code.
 Did the bishop and some basic knight movement.
 Both are still works in progress.

+Adam 5/29/21:
+Finished basic movement for all of the pieces.